Best Banks in Connecticut

 6. Liberty Bank

-Headquartered in Middletown, Liberty Bank is a member FDIC community bank with over 50 physical branches in Connecticut and one in Massachusetts.
+Headquartered in Middletown, Liberty Bank is a member FDIC community bank with 56 physical branches in Connecticut and one in Massachusetts.

 With nearly 200 years of experience in the banking industry, Liberty Bank is a full-service financial institution offering personal and business banking, money management, mortgages, loans, insurance, and wealth management services.

-Checking: Liberty Bank offers four checking accounts with online bill pay, digital wallet access, and no minimum balance requirement.
-They each stand apart from each other with their own unique features:
+Liberty Bank offers four checking accounts with online bill pay, digital wallet access, and no minimum balance requirement.
+Each has unique features, including ATM refunds, cashback when you spend over $25, or no overdraft fees.

 Pros: